Anim-101/Healibs/CC++/C/Arrays/ReadMe.md

-## Header Libraries Based on Array Structures in CC++ Programming Languages.
+## Header Libraries Based on Array Structures in C Programming Languages.